IMMM-SFA/naturf/docs/source/user_guide.rst

   GORL = 0.1 * zh

-where, *zh* is the building height in m.
+where, *GORL* is Grimmond & Oke rougness length in m; *zh* is the building height in m.

 Grimmond & Oke Displacement Height (104)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~